bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 ### Retrieve the Results on the Private Network (Insecure)

-To retrieve the results using the Bacalhau CLI, you need to know the p2p swarm multiaddress of the IPFS node, because you don't want to connect to the public global IPFS network.
+To retrieve the results using the Bacalhau CLI, you need to know the p2p swarm multiaddress of the IPFS node because you don't want to connect to the public global IPFS network.
 To do that you can run the IPFS id command (and parse to remove the trub at the bottom of the barrel):

 ```bash
 export SWARM_ID=$(docker run -t --rm --network=bacalhau-network ipfs/kubo:latest --api=/dns4/ipfs_host/tcp/5001 id -f="<id>" | tail -n 1)